exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 9. Count the number of even cards in the stack

-Step through the stack and count the number of even cards in it.
+Implement the function `evenCardCount(_:)` that steps through the stack and count the number of even cards in it.

 ```swift
 evenCardCount([3,8,4,5,1,6,10])